fedorkobak/students_performance/README.md

 - Install all necessary packages in your environment `pip isntall -e .`.
   - **Note**: This project uses PyTorch.
 Specify  the [build](https://pytorch.org/get-started/locally/) to be installed with the `--extra-index-url` parameter.
 Use `pip3 install --extra-index-url https://download.pytorch.org/whl/cpu -e .` for the most basic CPU installation.
-- Put the archive with training data in the `.tmp` folder and run `python3 procedure.py`.
+- Put the archive with [competition data](https://www.kaggle.com/competitions/predict-student-performance-from-game-play/data) (`predict-student-performance-from-game-play.zip`) in the `.tmp` folder and run `python3 procedure.py`.
 - Create `.env` file with following content:

 ```bash